lucastelli/prm/README.md

 2) develop GJK distance algorithm for collision detection.
 3) develop A* algorithm to find the optimal path.
 4) use OpenCV library to display the results.
-5) parallelized those programs using OpenMP library to speed-up their execution.
+5) parallelized these programs using OpenMP library to speed-up their execution.

+These programs are written in C/C++.